Photo by Brian Martin

-Over the past year the PIPA campaign has conducted extensive research and called for change across the industry.
-In order to address the scale of change that’s needed, and to ensure that work is ongoing and monitored PIPA, has now become a limited company.
+Over the past years the PiPA campaign has conducted extensive research and called for change across the industry.
+In order to address the scale of change that’s needed, and to ensure that work is ongoing and monitored PIPA, has become a limited company.

 “Our work with the consortium showed that the current situation for carers needs a long term voice working in partnership with the performing arts sector, developing strategies to provide organisations with solutions to ensure we get the best people staying in the workforce.
 Becoming a limited company means we continue our work in becoming the go-to resource for research, knowledge, strategy and solutions for carers and parents and helping to develop business resilience in arts organisations, ensuring the views and rights of those with caring responsibilities are uppermost in national strategic arts planning.”

-PIPA Co founders and Directors Anna Ehnold-Danailov and Cassie Raine
+PiPA Co-founders and Executive Directors Anna Ehnold-Danailov and Cassie Raine

 Kirsty Doubleday, Director of Client Services at Dewynters